SaierLaboratory/TCDBtools/manuals/tmsRepeat.md

       (Argument is mandatory)

     -r, --repeat-unit {int)
-      Size in TMS of the repeat unit to search in the protein.
+      Expected size in TMS of the repeat unit to search in the protein.
       (Argument is mandatory)

     -t, --tail-size {int}